Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: The Story of Village Palampur

 (b) Modern Farming Methods

-• Production on the same land can also be boosted by using modern farming techniques.
+• Production on the same piece of land can also be increased by adopting modern farming methods.

-• The Green Revolution in India is a great example of this.
+• The Green Revolution in India is a remarkable example of it.
+Under modern farming, more cultivable area should be brought under high-yielding varieties of seeds and irrigation.

 Q9.
 Describe the work of a farmer with 1 hectare of land.

-Ans: A farmer who works on 1 hectare of land is called a small farmer.
+Ans: A farmer with 1 hectare of land is considered a small farmer.

 Q10.
 How do the medium and large farmers obtain capital for farming?
 How is it different from the small farmers?